DataMX/GettingandCleaningData/CodeBook.md

 *   Adjust remaining names to CamelCase for better Human readability without spaces
 *   Replace (angles, gravity) etc. with _angles.gravity_ for easier column selection

 4) Change column names of data set to match column names derived from *features.txt*.
+(Instruction Step 4)

-5) Creat and index of all columns that have mean or standard deviation in them using *grep*.
+5) Create an index of all columns that have mean or standard deviation in their name using *grep*.
 I found all instances of mean or standard deviation.
 I am not familar with this type of data, so I kept all columns that had mean or standard deviation.
 I then subsetted the data based on the index I just created.
+(Instruction Step 2)

-6) Read in activity labels *activity_labels.txt* and converted labels to lower case.
+6) Read in the activity labels *activity_labels.txt* and convert labels to lower case.
+(Instruction Step 3)

-7) Read in participant's activity codes and combine training *(train/y_train.txt)* and *(test setstest/y_test.txt)*.
-Use the same order as before with *rbind* so data stays in same order (train then test).
+7) Read in participant's activity codes and combine training *(train/y_train.txt)* and test *(test setstest/y_test.txt)* sets.
+Use the same order as before in *rbind* command so data stays in same order (train then test).
 Use subsetting to convert integer activity type to text version.
 Name column ActivityType.
+(Instruction Step 1 and Step 3)

 8) Read in Subject ID and combine training *(train/subject_train.txt)* and test *(test/subject_test.txt)* sets using *rbind* then name column SubjectID.
-Maintain train and test set in the same order when combining data.
+Maintain training and test sets in the same order when combining data as previously.
+(Instruction Step 1)

 9) Use *cbind* to add SubjectID and ActivityType columns to data set in Step 2.
-Now, I have a tidy, descriptively named, complete data set with mean and std variables along with "SubjectID", and "ActivityType".
+Now, I have a tidy, descriptively named, complete data set with mean and standard deviation variables along with "SubjectID", and "ActivityType".
+(Instruction Step 1)

-10)  Generate new table containing means of each column by "SubjectID" and by "ActivityType"  This step used chaining and dplyr to group the data by SubjectId and ActivityType and then calculate the mean of each column.
+10) Generate new table containing means of each column by "SubjectID" and by "ActivityType"  This step used chaining and dplyr to group the data by SubjectId and by ActivityType and then calculated the mean of each column.
+(Instruction Step 5)

 11) Write out table to *GettingandCleaningData.txt* in "UCI HAR Dataset" directory.
 Table can be read with 'read.table("GettingandCleaningData.txt", header = TRUE)'